-If you’ve ever wanted to camp on an island, away from the hustle and bustle of Jacksonville, camping on Cumberland Island might just be the adventure you’ve been looking for.
+If you’ve ever wanted to camp on an island, away from the hustle and bustle of Jacksonville, then Cumberland Island might just be the adventure you’ve been looking for.
 The park offers primitive sites that are perfect for the family that wants to get away.
+Although it takes a little bit of planning, this is by far one of the best camping experiences in North Florida.

 If you’re interested in reading about a day trip to Cumberland Island, be sure to check out our other post.
 But if you’re looking to spend a little extra time on the island, camping is the way to go.
 There are several campgrounds on Cumberland, Sea Camp is the closest and the one we recommend if you’re camping with kids.